 Modern Types of Telescopes

 What is the current state of telescopes in astronomy?
 What types of telescopes are more effective than others?
 Can modern telescopes see into other universes beyond our own?
 Find out in the video below.

 What Type of Telescope Is a Space Telescope?

 Space telescopes are among the types of telescopes that are put into space to get above Earth's atmosphere.
 Modern telescopes like space telescopes are particularly advantageous because Earth's atmosphere can blur and filter images.
 Above the atmosphere, space telescopes are able to capture images with incredible clarity deep in outer space.

 What Do Radio Telescopes Do?

-Radio telescopes are among the types of telescopes which receive radio waves — information that is invisible in visible light, but can convey what's happening in pockets of gas where stars are still forming.
+Radio telescopes are among the types of telescopes that receive radio waves—information that is invisible in visible light but can convey what's happening in pockets of gas where stars are still forming.

-Does The James Webb Telescope Make Other Telescopes Obsolete?
+Does The James Webb Telescope Make Other Types of Telescopes Obsolete?

 What Is Spectroscopy?